-(j) The town of Coventry may provide by ordinance a one thousand dollars (\$1,000) exemption for any person who is an active member of the armed forces of the United States.

-(k) In addition to the exemptions previously provided, the several cities and towns are hereby authorized to provide by ordinance for the total exemption from local taxation of the homestead of a veteran, or his or her surviving spouse, who was honorably discharged or separated from the military or naval service of the United States and who is totally disabled by a service connected disability as determined by the United States Department of Veterans Affairs.
+- (j) The town of Coventry may provide by ordinance a one thousand dollars (\$1,000) exemption for any person who is an active member of the armed forces of the United States. - (k) In addition to the exemptions previously provided, the several cities and towns are hereby authorized to provide by ordinance for the total exemption from local taxation of the homestead of a veteran, or his or her surviving spouse, who was honorably discharged or separated from the military under the conditions set forth in subsection (a)(1) of this section and has been determined by the Veterans' Administration to have a service connected disability of one hundred percent (100%). - 23 SECTION 2.

-SECTION 2.
 This act shall take effect upon passage.